Sybase to PostgreSQL Replication

 IDENTITY column | GENERATED BY DEFAULT AS IDENTITY / GENERATED ALWAYS AS IDENTITY / SERIAL / BIGSERIAL | Since the target table must be created manually, choose the auto-increment strategy based on the PostgreSQL version, writeback behavior, and application compatibility. |

-| Primary key | Manually add PRIMARY KEY | It is recommended that synchronized tables retain a primary key.
+| Primary key | Manually add PRIMARY KEY | Keep a primary key on synchronized tables.
 If that is not possible, keep at least a stable unique constraint. |

-| Unique key | Manually add UNIQUE | Single-column and multi-column unique constraints both need to be created explicitly on the target side. |
+| Unique key | Manually add UNIQUE | Single-column and multi-column unique constraints must be created explicitly on the target side. |

-| Nullable unique key | Decide whether to keep NULL based on business semantics | If you need to allow nulls while still enforcing uniqueness on non-null rows, consider a dedicated unique index design in PostgreSQL. |
+| Nullable unique key | Decide whether to keep NULL based on business semantics | To allow nulls while still enforcing uniqueness on non-null rows, consider a dedicated unique index design in PostgreSQL. |

-| Normal index | Manually add CREATE INDEX | After creating the base table, add indexes based on query patterns as needed. |
+| Normal index | Manually add CREATE INDEX | After creating the base table, add indexes based on query patterns. |

-| Foreign key | Manually add FOREIGN KEY | If you want to reduce constraint impact during full initialization, you can also add foreign keys after data initialization. |
+| Foreign key | Manually add FOREIGN KEY | To reduce constraint impact during full initialization, add foreign keys after data initialization. |

-| Naming rules | Preserve or adjust table and column names as needed | If you use reserved words, special characters, or case-sensitive names, it is recommended to use double quotes in PostgreSQL. |
+| Naming rules | Preserve or adjust table and column names to match business requirements | If you use reserved words, special characters, or case-sensitive names, use double quotes in PostgreSQL. |

 | Check Item | Description |